What Is a Pocket Listing and Why Would a Seller Use One?

 Possibility of underselling

 While there’s no centralized national data about homes sold that aren’t marketed publicly, individual MLSs report that more exposure and visibility equal better prices.
-A Bright MLS study of about 443,000 comparable home sales over two years found that homes marketed through the MLS sold for nearly 17% more than homes sold off market.
+A Bright MLS study of about 443,000 comparable home sales over a two-year period found that homes marketed through the MLS sold for nearly 17% more than homes sold off market.

 May encourage dual agency